FSRS vs SM-2 for Chess: Why FSRS Wins by 20-30%

 Chess openings form deeply interdependent trees.
 A single choice on move three shapes the playable options five moves later, and one memory lapse collapses the line.
 A serious club-level repertoire typically runs to a few thousand position cards once transpositions and opponent sidelines are included.
 The following four properties of FSRS map directly onto these demands.

-By contrast, a pure tactical refutation, like punishing an early ...Qh4 in the Scotch with 5.Nc3, tends to stabilize within a handful of correct recalls.
+By contrast, a pure tactical refutation - punishing an early ...Qh4 with Nc3 in some lines - tends to stabilise within a handful of correct recalls.
 FSRS widens the interval on that card quickly, freeing review time you would otherwise waste.

 2. Escape from Ease Hell on Sharp Lines

-With SM-2, repeatedly rating a complex Grünfeld or Mar del Plata line as Hard drops the ease factor, forcing daily reviews long after you have internalized the position.
+With SM-2, repeatedly rating a complex Grünfeld or Mar del Plata line as Hard drops the ease factor, forcing daily reviews long after you have internalised the position.
 FSRS recalibrates stability every time you recall correctly, so once the line clicks, the interval stretches out.
 Reviews follow your actual learning curve rather than punishing you for the weeks you struggled.
+For the broader retention strategy this enables, see our complete FSRS guide for chess openings.

 3. Configurable Retention for Tournament Prep